Food Processing, Marketing and Co-operation

 You must not start work on any aspect of your project, with the exception of preliminary costs before receiving notification of the grant award.

-We encourage applications to be submitted as soon as possible in advance of the deadline.
-If all or the majority of applications are received within the last week, this may have an impact on the expected notification of outcome date.
+We encourage applicants to be submit their forms as soon as they are ready.
+If all, or the majority of applications are received within the last week, this may have an impact on the expected notification of outcome date.

-If you have any queries or questions please contact the team who manage the scheme direct.
-Details can be found below in the Contact section.
+If you have any queries or questions please contact the FPMC Mailbox.

 Please visit the dedicated page to access the relevant forms for this scheme.